AbubakrKhas/Testing-Own-GPT/README.md

 *cd my-app
 *npm start

-I installed bootstrap for styling but actually didint use it almost
+I installed bootstrap for styling but actually didint use it almost and you can add or change to Tailwindcss or something like this